MaedahBatool/next-cookies/README.md

 ![server-side-cookies](/public/server-cookies.png)

-To set a cookie from the server you can use `setHeader()` function using `Set-Cookie` which is an HTTP response header that sends a cookie from the server to the user agent.
+To set a cookie from the server, you can use the `setHeader()` function using `Set-Cookie`, which is an HTTP response header that sends a cookie from the server to the user agent.

 ### TODO: *ADD VIDEO SET SERVER COOKIES*

-With that, you are now ready to `set` and `get` the values of cookies with Next.js both from the client-side and the server-side.
+With that, you are ready to `set` and `get` the value of cookies with Next.js both from the client-side and the server-side.

 To learn more about Next.js check out the [Learn course](https://nextjs.org/learn/basics/create-nextjs-app).